/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Strong scheduling for shift staff

-Compliance attestations built in
+Compliance attestations are built in

 Verifies who clocked in where